aramb-dev/python-voice-recorder/README.md

 python main.py
 ```

-2. Input the amount of seconds to record:
+2. Input the number of seconds to record:
 ```
 Enter the duration of the recording in seconds:
 ```